dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  None

    TC_GEN_VX_MASK
-     Specify the vx_mask value to set in the tc_gen MET configuration file.
+     Specify the vx_mask value to set in the MET configuration file.

      | *Used by:*  TCGen
      | *Family:*  [config]
      | *Default:*  Varies

    TC_GEN_GENESIS_WINDOW_BEGIN
-     Passed to the TCGen MET config file to determine the range of data within a file that should be used for processing.
-Units are seconds.
-If the variable is not set, TCGen will use :term:`OBS_WINDOW_BEGIN`.
+     Specify the value for genesis_window {begin} in the MET configuration file.

      | *Used by:*  TCGen
      | *Family:*  [config]
      | *Default:*  Varies

    TC_GEN_GENESIS_WINDOW_END
-     Passed to the TCGen MET config file to determine the range of data within a file that should be used for processing.
-Units are seconds.
-If the variable is not set, TCGen will use :term:`OBS_WINDOW_BEGIN`.
+     Specify the value of genesis_window {end} in the MET configuration file.

      | *Used by:*  TCGen
      | *Family:*  [config]
      | *Default:*  Varies

    TC_GEN_GENESIS_RADIUS
-     Provide
+     Specify the value of genesis_radius in the MET configuration file.

      | *Used by:*  TCGen
      | *Family:*  [config]
      | *Default:*  Varies

    TC_GEN_DLAND_FILE
-     Provide
+     Specify the value of dland_file in the MET configuration file.

      | *Used by:*  TCGen
      | *Family:*  [config]